 Sophie was part of a gymnastics club from a young age, where she learnt small elements of dance.
 When moving into Upper School, she started training in Contemporary dance as part of her studies.
 Sophie then chose to further her Contemporary training at Bath Spa University.
 Since studying on the Dance course, she has come to realise the diverse range of opportunities in this sector, exploring all career options she has available.
 However, Sophie does enjoy the combination of Dance and Digital technology, being able to create dance for film and being able to edit her own work.

-Sophie has really enjoyed the Somatic approach to the choreography, creating her own movement as well as drawing on previous experiences to influence the movement.
-It has also been an eye opening experience for her, realising how she responds to the topic of the piece, and noticing how everyone else in the company responds differently, but finding some similarities.
+Sophie really enjoyed the Somatic approach to the choreography, creating her own movement as well as drawing on previous experiences to influence the movement.
+It also had been an eye opening experience for her, realising how she responds to the topic of the piece, and noticing how everyone else in the company responds differently, but finding some similarities.